Creek Social Profile

 What is Creek percentage of married-couple family households in the United States?

-Creek percentage of married-couple family households in the United States is 45.5%, which is average, ranking it 212th out of 347 demographic groups.
+Creek percentage of married-couple family households in the United States is 45.3%, which is tragic, ranking it 212th out of 347 demographic groups.

 What is Creek average family size in the United States?